 Access RDSP and the RDSP

 Access RDSP is a province wide partnership between Plan Institute, Disability Alliance BC (DABC), and BC Aboriginal Network on Disability Society (BCANDS), with the support of the Vancouver Foundation, to encourage financial security via uptake of the Registered Disability Savings Plan (RDSP).
 The Registered Disability Savings Plan (RDSP) offers people living with a disability not only an opportunity to save for future costs but also to take advantage of up to $90,000 the federal government may provide on their behalf.
 It is estimated that only about 39% of British Columbians who are eligible for an RDSP have opened one.
-In response, the Access RDSP program provides a “one-stop-shop” for all things RDSP to encourage long-term saving.
+In response, the Access RDSP program provides a “one-stop-shop” for all things RDSP to encourage long-term savings.

 Our free support includes: